 - Keep It Balanced: Encourage them to learn at their own pace.
 Chess should build confidence, not create pressure.

 In many ways, life itself resembles a chessboard.
-Every decision—big or small—creates the next chapter of our journey.
-Chess helps children (and even adults) develop the habit of pausing, weighing options, and moving forward with clarity and courage.
+Every decisionβbig or smallβcreates the next chapter of our journey.
+Chess Improves Decision-Making by helping children (and even adults) develop the habit of pausing, weighing options, and moving forward with clarity and courage.